GOODBYE VISUAL BASIC, GOODBYE

 Please pray for Paul’s family, they are the ones left behind who will be struggling with this question and struggling to forgive and release this into our Good Lord’s hands until the day that they finally join Paul in eternity.
 I am praying for Paul’s dad Peter, his mom Mira, and his sister Alicia.
 Won’t you join me?

 NOTE: This article was originally published in the Winter 2014 edition of Japan Harvest, the magazine of the Japanese Evangelical Missionary Association.
-I have edited it slightly for this blog.
+Re-edited slightly here.

-In Japan, children grow up hearing ghost stories and attending festivals to honor a world of thousands of kami (spirits), which interacts freely with our own natural world.
+IN JAPAN, children grow up hearing ghost stories and attending festivals to honor a world of thousands of kami (spirits), which interacts freely with our own natural world.
 This mindset is part of everyday culture.
-So it’s not unusual for sophisticated and materialistic Japanese adults to say they have no religion, and yet at the same time buy omamori (good luck idols) for their car to prevent accidents, or have their land blessed by a Shinto priest before building to avoid upsetting the spirits by their use of the land.
-How can we become cross-cultural missionaries, and reach into this modern, but heavily Shinto-influenced worldview, with the Gospel?
+So it’s not unusual for sophisticated and materialistic Japanese adults to say they have no religion, and yet buy omamori (good luck idols) for protection over their car, or have their land blessed by a Shinto priest before building to avoid upsetting the spirits by their use of the land.
+How can we effectively reach into this modern, but heavily Shinto-influenced worldview, and become a bridge for the Gospel?
+One important element is understanding the people we are trying to reach.
+This article is an overview of Shinto’s influence on the Japanese people.

 With origins dating to 500 A.D. and earlier, matsuri (festival worship) and other Shinto practices began as ritual worship of the ujigami, or local clan deity in each area and village.
 They sprang from a type of shamanism unique to these medieval agricultural communities.
 Over the centuries ancient Shinto was influenced by and syncretized with Buddhism, Confucianism, Taoism, and other elements from continental East Asia.

-Even now in Japan, aspects of syncretized Shinto worship practices are as ubiquitous as the stone idols found on corners across Japan.
+Many aspects of syncretized Shinto worship practices are common in modern Japan.
+They are as ubiquitous as the stone idols one sees scattered throughout every town.
 Surprisingly, most Japanese people do not associate these things with religion at all.
-Engage a typical Japanese city dweller in conversation about their participation in ceremonies, and worship of idols in shrines, temples, or the family kamidana (household altar) and it will soon become clear that these are seen as essential cultural duties.
+Engage a typical Japanese city dweller in conversation about their participation in ceremonies, and worship of idols in shrines, temples, or the family kamidana (household altar) and it will soon become clear that these are seen as essential cultural duties and not as religious.
 Shinto worship practices are widely seen as traditions that must be followed to honor family and country.

 Even “churched” Japanese are not free from the strong cultural influence of Shinto.
 Earlier this year a Japanese man came to my office asking for donations for a local matsuri (festival).
 After a brief conversation I discovered that he attends a Protestant church.
 I asked him why he was raising funds for the mikoshi (portable shrine for carrying a local idol) when the Bible explicitly forbids worshiping idols.
 His answer was that it was Japanese culture to do so.
 I continued to press him, explaining my hope that Japanese culture might someday be transformed so that festivals would be held to honor the true Creator God rather than idols, but he didn’t seem to grasp this idea at all.
 He left a bit disappointed that I would not give an offering, but undaunted in his efforts to raise money for the local matsuri.